ivangfr/springboot-react-keycloak/README.md

 ## Shutdown

-- Go to `movies-api` and `movies-ui` terminals and press `Ctrl+C` on each one
+- To stop `movies-api` and `movies-ui`, go to the terminals where they are running and press `Ctrl+C`

-- To stop and remove docker-compose containers, networks and volumes, run the command below in `springboot-react-keycloak` root folder
+- To stop and remove docker-compose containers, network and volumes, go to a terminal and, inside `springboot-react-keycloak` root folder, run the command below
   ```
   docker-compose down -v
   ```